 Coronavirus Crisis: Transitioning to the New World

-With travel, hospitality, retail, events and entertainment sectors almost totally shut down, unemployment and underemployment rates in Australia have now skyrocketed to almost 30% of the existing workforce — a figure not seen since World War II.
+With travel, hospitality, retail, events and entertainment sectors almost totally shut down, it is expected that the global workforce will lose the equivalent of 305 million full-time jobs — a figure not seen since World War II.

 It remains unknown as to how long the lockdown measures will remain in place, making it difficult for employers and leaders to plan for the future.
 However, with the number of new cases stabilising, some countries have started to tentatively move to the ‘containment’ stage of the pandemic by reopening some shops and schools in phases.